 If you've setup a Heroku server with our code sample referenced above, you can view the incoming threats in your logs with the following command.

 $ heroku logs --tail

-Note: If your server is behind a firewall, you may need to whitelist Facebook server IPs to ensure we can send updates to your callback URLs.
+Note: If your server is behind a firewall, you may need to add Facebook server IPs to your allow list to ensure we can send updates to your callback URLs.
 To get the current list of Facebook Server IP addresses, view the documentation here.